All Episodes

 And did you know, by the way, that in his effort to privatize Argentina's water supply, that an Israeli company stands to benefit and may actually gain control of Argentina's water system.

-But another example of how Malay has given up Argentina's sovereignty, and I'll come back to Venezuela to contrast in just a moment, but is that last year it was actually reported in the Argentine press that a significant amount of Argentina's sovereign gold supply was shipped abroad and nobody knows where it went.
+But another example of how Malay has given up Argentina's sovereignty, and I'll come back to Venezuela to contrast in just a moment, is that last year it was actually reported in the Argentine press that a significant amount of Argentina's sovereign gold supply was shipped abroad and nobody knows where it went.

-Malay has acknowledged that he did this, but will not say where the gold was sent.
+Malay has acknowledged that he did this but will not say where the gold was sent.

-Now contrast that with Venezuela, the boogeyman of the region, which yes, the judge just mentioned, the United States slapped a $50 million reward, which I think I can claim because he's in the presidential offices, Maduro.
+Now contrast that with Venezuela, the googeyman of the region, which yes, the judge just mentioned, the United States slapped a $50 million reward, which I think I can claim because he's in the presidential offices, Maduro.

-He's working in Mirafloy's Palace.
+He's working in Miraflores Palace.

-So I think I know where he is or should be able to claim that open reward.
+where he is or should be able to claim that official reward.

 In reality, this reward came down the same week that the Trump administration actually approved Chevron operating in Venezuela.

-It's been, U.S. companies have been restricted from developing and shipping U.S. Venezuelan oil to the United States since 2019, when Trump began this coup of recognizing a shadow.
+It's been, US companies have been restricted from developing and shipping US, Venezuelan oil to the United States since 2019 when Trump began this coup of recognizing a shadow.

 Does the Trump administration still think that that grad student in Miami is the true president of Venezuela?